 This recipe is from the April 2014 issue of Bon Appétit, an issue that’s worth the newsstand price if you’re not a subscriber.
 Three of the magazine’s staff members suggested ways to use hard boiled eggs leftover from Easter dyeing endeavors and hunts.
 This one came from Dawn Perry, the Senior Food Editor.

 When you read the list of ingredients, you might think you’re in for a very potent dish: anchovies, capers, crushed red pepper, egg.
 Not so.
 The flavor is buttery, delicate, briny, delicious.
 I’ll be honest though, the smell as you prepare this is not neutral.
 You’ll want to mention what you’re making to those who’ll be eating it before they’re assaulted.
 Think broccoli.
 It only smells bad if you don’t know what you’re smelling.

-A couple of things were new to me, the pasta shape and the idea of shredding hard boiled eggs.
+A couple of things were new to me, the pasta shape and the idea of shredding hard boiled eggs (a different technique as I always coarsely chop them for my favorite egg salad).
 I love them both.
 The ragged chunks of white and yolk add a delicate richness to this pasta and, I imagine, would do the same for salads or sandwiches.
 And Torchiette is the perfect shape to shed water when draining, but nimbly capture sauce.
 Campanelle was called for in the magazine recipe, but I couldn’t find it.
 Torchiette worked wonderfully, and rotini or penne would also work well.

 You may have noticed that I’m a fan of big flavor pasta dishes.
 If you’re looking for more pasta inspiration, I hope you’ll try Bucatini all’Amatriciana and ultra simple Pasta Aglio e Olio – perfect when you need to make dinner in 15 minutes flat.